Showing posts with label Brave New World. Show all posts

 Marymount lost to Catholic, although the men’s meet was very close.
 Spring sports will have to step up if we’re going to take back the Pope’s Cup.
 IYKYK.
 I was only there for about 90 minutes - I arrived just in time for the medley relay, and left just after the men’s 100 breaststroke, which my son won by .02.
 It was his second best time and at the end of this season, he will occupy 3 of the top ten 100 breast spots in the program record book.

 I had planned to take the day off but I was needed at work and I didn’t mind changing my plans.
 It’s nice to be needed.
-On Friday morning, I wasn’t sure that I’d be able to get away at all, but my bosses and colleagues were willing to cover for me, and I was available by phone, and so I was able to get to the meet and see that amazing race.
-It was the highlight of this very very dodgy week.
+On Friday morning, I wasn’t sure that I’d be able to get away at all, but my bosses and colleagues were willing to cover for me, and I was available by phone, and so I was able to get to the meet and see that amazing race, which was the highlight of this very very dodgy week.
 It’s Saturday now, and we have one more regular season meet today, against a very strong Mary Washington team.
 Just for a few hours today, I will pay attention to nothing else except what’s happening at Goolrick Pool at the University of Mary Washington.
 Go Saints.

 Friday, December 20, 2024